 The Grand Canyon, Arizona, USA

-The Grand Canyon is a very well-known landmark gobbling up one of the world’s most popular natural landscapes.
-The Grand Canyon is a giant rock-and-dust superhero with superhuman strength and unique volcanic formations, along with romantic, awe-inspiring sights.
+The Grand Canyon is a well-known landmark that dominates one of the world’s most popular natural landscapes.
+It is a giant rock-and-dust superhero with superhuman strength, unique volcanic formations, and romantic, awe-inspiring sights.

 Size